 Volunteers from all over the world who publish the cache listings on geocaching.com.

-Hints for geocaches are encrypted using a simple format where each of the letters are rotated 13 characters up or down in the alphabet.
+Hints for geocaches are encrypted using a simple format where each of the letters is rotated 13 characters up or down in the alphabet.

 (letter above equals below, and vice versa)

-An item unique to a specific geocacher that is left behind in caches to signify that they visited that cache.
-These often include personal geocoins, tokens, pins, craft items or calling cards.
+An item was unique to a specific geocacher that is left behind in caches to signify that they visited that cache.
+These often include personal geocoins, tokens, pins, craft items, or calling cards.